Skip to main content

 • brief notes from our sessions

-I aim to only collect what is genuinely needed to support you and the therapeutic process.
+I aim to collect only what is genuinely needed to support you and the therapeutic process.

 Access and professional will: I am the primary person who holds your records.
-In exceptional circumstances — for example, if I am incapacitated and cannot deliver therapy — your information may be accessed by nominated colleagues as part of my professional therapeutic will.
+In exceptional circumstances, for example, if I am incapacitated and cannot deliver therapy, your information may be accessed by nominated colleagues as part of my professional therapeutic will.
 Their names are outlined in your Working Agreement, which is supplied to you before therapy begins.
 They are bound by the same confidentiality and GDPR standards and would only access your records to support you and provide necessary information.

 How your information is used